How to keep your pool

 gelatinous precipitate that falls to the bottom.
 Wait

 overnight and vacuum to waste.
-You throw water and chemicals
+You throw water

-away and if you get the floc into the filter, it may need to
+and chemicals away and if you get the floc into the filter,

-be cleaned.
-In the end, you may wind up with clear water.
+it may need to be cleaned.
+In the end, you may wind up with

-eliminating algae or optimizing the water chemistry,
+of improving filtration, eliminating algae or optimizing the

-filter cleaning or a chemical adjustment.
-A
+treatment, a filter cleaning or a chemical adjustment.
+I hope that this

 information is helpful.